tahir48/CPP-Algorithms-And-DataStructures-Analysis/README.md

 ### LinkedList::reverse():

-Time taken to reverse a list of size 100000: 1.007 ms Time taken to reverse a list of size 200000: 1.001 ms Ratio of time taken (Y/X): 0.994042
+Time taken to reverse a list of size 100000: 196.913 ms Time taken to reverse a list of size 200000: 396.76 ms Ratio of time taken (Y/X): 2.0149

-Observations: The reverse method is supposed to have O(n) time complexity.
-Here, despite the large list size, we observed an O(1) increase.
-I will complete this report after I also tried this method on a different PC and operating system.
+Observations: reverse method has O(1) time complexity, which implies a linear relationship between the input size, and the time taken to execute the algorithm.
+Accordingly, doubling the input size, doubled the amount of time taken to execute the algortihm.

 ### LinkedList::getValue(int index);